-- Level 1: Quoted prices (unadjusted) in active markets for financial instruments. - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3: unobservable inputs for the asset or liability.
+- Level 1: Quoted prices (unadjusted) in active markets for identical assets and liabilities. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e as prices) or indirectly (i.e derived from prices). - Level 3: Inputs for the assets or libilities that are not based on observable market data (unobservable inputs).